Sean-OBrien95/skate-friendly/README.md

 * I have checked screen compatibility for phone and tablet, I have checked tablet by using the inspect tool and shrinking down to size and have tested on my own personal mobile to assure it is responsive.

+# Bugs

+Throughout the project I had encountered several bugs which I will give details of in this section.

+Resolved bugs:

+- An issue I encountered was when developing my FAQ page.
+After designing it the footer was going up the page vertically and not horizontally at the bottom.
+I assumed it must be an issue with HTML and not CSS as it was unique to this page.
+After scanning through, I noticed I had left a tag unclosed, trying this brought most down to horizontal level, but not all.
+Then I noticed the entire thing was in one big section.
+When breaking it off into smaller one the issue had resolved.
+- An issue I had encountered when making my page responsive was with my logo.
+I had it floated to the left and then pushed out with padding to the center.
+This looked good on desktop but not on other screen sizes.
+I had initially tried using a flex command to fix this but without much success.
+I ultimately decided to keep it floated to the left with a small amount of padding as this fixed the issue and made it look good on multiple screen sizes.
+- Another bug I came across when when I was adding in my background images for the hero image.
+I was not able to get this to fit inside the the area I wanted to without looking distorted.
+After trying to alter the sizing, I used a larger image and a cover command which resolved the issue.
+- I also encountered a bug when attaching the youtube videos to the tricks page.
+Initially were not loading correctling and I was unsure why.
+After having a look online, I realised I was using incorrect tags.
+When changed to iframe tags this then worked correctly.

+Unresolved bugs:

-* A bug I have left uncorrected is on the contact page.
+- A bug I have left uncorrected is on the contact page.
 The styling shows shadowing on the desktop version but when I checked on the mobile this effect does not appear.
 I have tried to address this by increasing the shadow effect and this has not worked.
 Due to time constraints I was not able to find an alternative but I will update in future to something that is compatible with ios

-* Another bug left uncorrected was the performance of the pages on mobile screens.
+- Another bug left uncorrected was the performance of the pages on mobile screens.
 I researched how to fix this and came across lazy loading.
 This solution looked like it would fix the issue how ever it would require JavaScript and I wanted to stick to html and css for this project.

 # Lighthouse Testing